karatelabs/karate/karate-core/README.md

 ```

 ### `driver.switchFrame()`
-This "sets context" to a chosen frame (`<iframe>`) within thae page.
+This "sets context" to a chosen frame (`<iframe>`) within the page.
 There are 2 variants, one that takes an integer as the param, in which case the frame is selected based on the order of appearance in the page:

 ```cucumber
 When driver.switchFrame(0)